-For individual estimations, the expected future cash flows will depend on the type of scenario that banks apply, i.e. a going concern approach or a gone concern approach (please refer to section 6.2.4 for further details).
+For individual estimations, the expected future cash flows will depend on the type of approachscenario that banks apply, i.e. a going concern approach or a gone concern approach-(please refer to section 6.2.4 for further details).

-For collective estimations of impairment the critical aspects that should be considered by the banks are related to i) grouping the NPLs in homogenous clusters (based on similar credit risk characteristic), ii) calculation of the historical loss experience for the identified group, i.e. how to reliably determine the risk parameters (i.e. LGD, cure rate, etc.), and iii) how to calibrate the impairment estimation according to the principles established by IAS 39.
-The classification of a loan as an NPL is objective evidence that the loan should be assessed for impairment.
+For collective estimations of impairment the critical aspects tothat should be considered by the banks are related withto i) grouping the NPLs in homogenous clusters (based on similar credit risk characteristic), ii) calculation of the historical loss experience for the identified group, i.e. how to reliably determine the risk parameters (i.e. LGD, cure rate, etc.)., and iii) how to calibrate the impairment estimation according to the principles established by IAS 39.
+The classification of a loan classified as an NPL is an impairment triggerobjective evidence that the loan should be testedassessed for impairment.
 The amount of impairment to be recognised should be estimated either individually or collectively.